silvalab/MMOptimizer/README.md

   snapshotdir: "snapshots/t2"
 ```

 The default value of the solver.prototxt works for a wide range of protocol settings.
-However, some important paramters include:
+However, some important parameters include:
-* vfunc - the type of voltage dependant rate function to use, options are SIGMOID, LINEAR, and POLY
+* vfunc - the type of voltage dependent rate function to use, options are SIGMOID, LINEAR, and POLY
 * n_prms - the number of voltage function terms
 * node_penality - penalize the model for each node
 * edge_penality - penalize the model for each edge